bodymoto/vanilla-js-website/README.md

 <img src="../main/img/tab-icon/hedev-logo-white.png" width=136 height=72>

-The site was built using a vanilla-only approach.<br/>
-It is responsive, mobile-friendly, and interactive.<br/>
-The contact form uses [Formspree](https://formspree.io/) to execute submissions.<br/>

-Notable work:
-1. An interactive drop-down menu.
-2. A custom event throttle while scrolling to maximize performance.
-3. Custom animations, based on screen position.
-4. DOM manipulation featuring Tyrion Lannister, where elements are created and removed for a fun and unique visual effect!
-6. A hand crafted site logo, edited with GIMP.
+Experience a uniquely crafted website built from scratch, featuring a vanilla-only approach for optimal performance.<br/>
+With a responsive design, interactive elements, and notable features such as an interactive drop-down menu, custom event throttling, animations based on screen position, and even a touch of Tyrion Lannister with dynamic DOM manipulation.<br/>
+The site also boasts a hand-crafted logo edited with GIMP, while the contact form utilizes [Formspree](https://formspree.io/) for seamless submissions.

 ## [www.helloevan.dev](https://www.helloevan.dev/)